kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 codes) could be lost if the failed pod is garbage collected.

-Losing Pod's status before it is interpreted by Job Controller can be prevented by using the feature of [job tracking with finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/).
+Losing Pod's status before it is interpreted by Job Controller can be prevented by using the feature of [job tracking with finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/)
+(see more about the design details section: [Interim FailureTarget condition](#interim-failuretarget-condition)).

 #### Evolving condition types